How to set goals that will keep you focused and productive as a scientist (with my main mistakes)

 I forgot about that document.
 Because I, as probably you feel right now, was busy!
 Working on all the to-do things was enough.
 Anyways I remembered most of those goals ;) What can you do differently?
 A key step of goal setting is reviewing those goals.
 Every week, every month, every quarter...only then you realize if what you do daily is aligned with your goals.
 And you’ll see if you still need to reach that goal, whether you may need to change something in your approach.
 In the free weekly planner that you can download here, there is a specific section to write down your 3-month projects, don’t miss it!

 Now my goal-setting process has become more refined.
 From S.M.A.R.T, I have moved to S.M.A.R.T.E.R goals (thanks to Michael Hyatt, my favourite productivity author!).
-I’ve prepared for you a workbook where I share my goal-setting process.
-You can download this workbook to set your goals for every month, quarter, or year!
+I’ve prepared for you a workbook where I share my goal-setting process with some examples of SMART goals.
+And you can use it to set your goals for every month, quarter, or year!
 And it’s a great exercise to do at the beginning of the year.
 Just remember, the important thing is not to achieve these goals, but the person you become in the process.
 Or like a famous quote in Yoga classes during forward- folds…” It’s not about touching the floor with your fingers, but what you learn on your way down”.